SergiooOliveira/SergiooOliveira/README.md

 # Hey, I'm Sérgio 👋

-**Game Development Engineer → Software Engineer**, based in Braga, Portugal.
+**Game Development Engineer → Software Engineer**, based in Joane, Portugal.

 Bachelor's in Digital Game Development Engineering, now starting a Master's in Informatics Engineering.
 Comfortable working across game development and full-stack engineering — from Unity gameplay code to full-stack platforms in .NET and Blazor.